Back to home

 Optimize Prompt First, Then Generate Better Images or Videos

 Most failed AI generations aren't model problems—they're prompt problems.
 A rough sentence like "nice product photo" leaves too much room for the model to guess lighting, angle, background, and style.
-Prompt optimization turns vague intent into structured instructions that Flux, GPT Image, Kling, and Veo can execute reliably.
+Prompt optimization turns vague intent into structured instructions that Flux 2, GPT Image 2, Kling 3.0, Veo 3.1, and Seedance 2.0 can execute reliably.

 After optimization you typically get: